 - One bowl of water, beads made of cow dung cakes,

-- Roli, Rice which are not broken (also called Akshat in Sanskrit)
+- Roli, Rice which is not broken (also called Akshat in Sanskrit)

 - Fragrances like Agarbatti and Dhoop

-- Fully grown grains of freshly cultivated crops like wheat and gram can also be included in the Puja items
+- You can also include fully grown grains of freshly cultivated crops like wheat and gram in the Puja items.

-The place where Holika has to be raised, is rinsed with cow dung and the holy water of ganges.
-A large wooden pole is kept in the center and various small and medium sized wooden sticks and logs are kept surrounding the middle pole.
-It is then decorated with the beads of cow dung cakes, which are usually known as Gulari, Bharbholiye or Badkula.
-Idols of Holika and Prahlada which are made of cow dung are placed on the top of the heap.
-Further the Holika pile is decorated with shields, swords, sun, moon, stars and other toys made of cow dung.
-Moreove,r people also bring in old items to burn in the holy pyre.
+The place where Holika has to be raised is rinsed with cow dung and the holy water of the Ganges.
+A large wooden pole is kept in the centre, and various small and medium-sized wooden sticks and logs are kept surrounding the middle pole.
+It is then decorated with the beads of cow dung cakes, usually known as Gulari, Bharbholiye or Badkula.
+Idols of Holika and Prahlada, made of cow dung, are placed on the top of the heap.
+Further, the Holika pile is decorated with shields, swords, sun, moon, stars and other toys made of cow dung.
+Moreover, people also bring in old items to burn in the holy pyre.

 On the eve of Holi, Holika Dahan takes place.
-The holy pyre is set to fire and it symbolises the victory of good over the evil and it also resembles the triumph of true devotees.
+The holy pyre is set to fire, and it symbolises the victory of good over evil and resembles the triumph of true devotees.

 Holi – Celebrating the Day of Holi with Colours

-After Holika Dahan, the next day is celebrated as Holi where people around to play with holi colours by applying on friends, relatives and other families.
+After Holika Dahan, the next day is celebrated as Holi, where people play with Holi colours by applying on friends, relatives and other family members.
 Moreover, people enjoy spraying colour water on each other using spraying toys like pichkaris or pouring buckets down.
-People also play drums and beat dholaks as per the traditions.
+People also play the drums and beat dholaks as per the traditions.

 Find Holi Celebrations in Different Parts of India

-Also, people enjoy the holi delicacies like gujiya, mathri, malpuas and other traditional Holi dishes with great joy.
-Along with these special savour foods, Bhang and Thandai are the special drinks that has place in Holi festival.
-No doubt, Bhang helps to further enhance the spirit of the Holi.
-But, be Cautious consuming more Bhang can be harmful.
+Also, people enjoy the Holi delicacies like gujiya, mathri, malpuas and other traditional Holi dishes with great joy.
+Along with these special savour foods, Bhang and Thandai are the special drinks that are placed in the Holi festival.
+No doubt, Bhang helps to enhance the spirit of the Holi.
+But, be cautious as consuming more Bhang can be harmful.

 Holi – Fill Your Life with Colours

 Playing with colours, exchanging delicacies and dancing on the drum beats, Holi enhances the brotherly companionship and improves relationships.
-Holi is not only about rituals, playing colours and burning the pyre, it helps to improve the relationships and sends the message of brotherhood.
-So, let’s bring in all and play the festive of colours filling our life with hues of happiness, joy and fun.
+Holi is not only about rituals, playing colours and burning the pyre; it helps to improve the relationships and sends the message of brotherhood.
+So, let’s bring in all and play the festival of colours filling our life with hues of happiness, joy and fun.